Vyral/base-template/_posts/2018-11-29-the-holidays-can-be-a-most-wonderful-time-to-sell-part-2.md

 Last time, we discussed six reasons why selling now makes more sense than waiting til spring to list.
 Today, we return to this question with six additional reasons why you should get a move on and sell during the holidays, just in case the first six didn’t quite sell you on it.

-7. Some people have to buy before the end of the year to enjoy the tax benefits associated with purchasing a home.
+1. Some people have to buy before the end of the year to enjoy the tax benefits associated with purchasing a home.

-8. New job transfers often begin in January, meaning that employees moving for work will need to buy a home in the area.
+2. New job transfers often begin in January, meaning that employees moving for work will need to buy a home in the area.

-9. You have the option to restrict showings during the holidays.
+3. You have the option to restrict showings during the holidays.
 Buyers seem to be more understanding during this time of year.

-10. You can sell now for more money, and we can provide for a delayed closing, or extended occupancy, until early next year.
+4. You can sell now for more money, and we can provide for a delayed closing, or extended occupancy, until early next year.

-11. By selling now, you may have the opportunity to be a non-contingent buyerduring the spring, when many more houses are hitting the market at lower prices.
+5. By selling now, you may have the opportunity to be a non-contingent buyerduring the spring, when many more houses are hitting the market at lower prices.

-12. 28.4% more homes close in December than they do in January.
+6. 28.4% more homes close in December than they do in January.

+{% include pullquote.html %}

+There you have it—collectively, all 12 of these reasons ought to give you plenty of confidence that the holidays can be a successful time to sell your home.
+Don’t believe the myth that suggests spring and summer are the only viable times to list.
+If you take advantage of the factors I’ve mentioned, there’s nothing stopping you from having a truly happy holiday for more reasons than just the spirit of the season.

+If you have any questions or need anything, give me a call or send an email.
+I’d be glad to help you out in any way that I can.

 {% include pullquote.html %}